Tommy Bond (baseball): Later life and death

 Bond married his wife, Louise, in 1879, and they had three children.

 After retirement from pro baseball, Bond worked stints as an umpire in the National League, minor leagues, and college games.
 He also worked in his wife's family leather business and then for the city of Boston for decades.

 Bond received a single Hall of Fame vote from the Veterans Committee's 1936 ballot.

 Bond died the age of 84 in 1941 in Boston, Massachusetts, and is interred at Forest Hills Cemetery.

+At the time of his death he had been the last living player from the 1878 season.

 Honors

 In the Irish Baseball League, the annual award for the best pitcher is named "The 'Tommy Bond' Best Pitcher Award."